TorGuard’s name might suggest to the casual user that it’s associated with The Onion Router (TOR).

 TorGuard supports devices that run Mac, Windows, iOS, and Android.
 It’s even compatible with Tomato and DD-WRT routers.

 TorGuard sounds like a reasonable VPN choice, and it mostly is.
-However, privacy advocates are troubled by the company’s headquarters being located in the U.S. As a member of the Five Eyes network; this means that member nations may be spying on the online activities of VPN customers and may request access to any records that the company holds.
+However, privacy advocates are troubled by the company’s headquarters being located in the U.S. As a member of the Five Eyes network, countries like the U.S. and Canada may be spying on the online activities of VPN TorGuard users, and may request access to any records that the company holds.

 Moreover, U.S. companies are subject to stringent record-keeping laws, so if your goal is maintaining your online privacy, then you would be better served by another VPN.